PRIVACY & COOKIES NOTICE

 You will be informed of any changes via a specific note on our Site (particularly via the updating of the date located at the top of this Notice) or via email.
 We may also request your consent where necessary.

-You have the right to access and rectify your data, as well as the right to request its deletion, to oppose and restrict its processing or to request portability within the limits provided by law, subject to compelling legitimate reasons for which we could justify retaining your personal data.
+You have the right to access and rectify your data, as well as the right to request its erasure, to object and restrict its processing or to request portability within the limits provided by law, subject to compelling legitimate reasons for which we could justify retaining your personal data.

 In order to respond to your request, we may need you to provide proof of identity.
 We may also ask you for additional information or supporting documents.
 We will endeavour to respond to your request as quickly as possible.

 At any time, you can opt out of receiving our communications with offers, news and events by using the hyperlink provided for this purpose in each email addressed to you or by sending a letter or email to the addresses below.

 You also have the right to give us specific instructions concerning the future of your data after death.

 These rights may be exercised at any time by sending a letter or email to the “Data protection officer (DPO)” at the address given below (“Contact details of the data protection officer (DPO)” section).

 Contact details of the data protection officer (DPO) and your right to lodge a complaint

 For any questions about the collection and processing of your personal data, you can contact the Veuve Clicquot Data Protection Officer at the following address: “Data Protection Officer (DPO)”, 38 Rue de Sèvres, 75007 PARIS or by email firstname.lastname@example.org.

 You also have the right to lodge a complaint with data protection authorities, in particular the authorities in your usual country of residence, your place of work or where the alleged violation of rights occurred, if you feel our data processing violates applicable data protection laws and regulations.